 The 5G premiere at HANNOVER MESSE also marked the start of Deutsche Messe’s “smart venue” initiative, which over the course of the next several months will turn the Hannover Exhibition Center into the world’s first tradeshow venue with fully operational 5G technology.

 In a rich array of HANNOVER MESSE forums and conferences, experts from industry, government and the R&D community stimulated fruitful dialogue on topics such as Industry 4.0, AI and the future of work.
 Among the supporting program’s popular highlights were the Lightweighting Summit organized by the German Ministry for Economic Affairs and Energy, the Future of Work in Industry congress and the Industrial Pioneers Summit.

 Staged under the motto “ Sweden Co-Lab ”, Sweden’s Partner Country showcase was all about innovation and collaboration.
 As Köckler put it: “Sweden impressed as a powerhouse of creative ideas for tomorrow’s technological solutions: liberal-minded, agreeable and highly innovative.”

 HANNOVER MESSE sets course for bright future

 In an age of digital transformation, HANNOVER MESSE is also evolving.
 Thanks to a strategic retooling, including a rebranding, new thematic approach and new physical layout of the showgrounds.
 HANNOVER MESSE is preparing to underscore its role as the world’s leading industrial technology showcase.

 Featuring seven main display categories, the updated format will set the stage for further growth in the core segments of industry, energy and logistics.

-The next HANNOVER MESSE will be staged from 24 to 28 April 2017, with Poland to be featured as its official Partner Country.
+The next HANNOVER MESSE will run from 20 to 24 April 2020, with Indonesia as the official Partner Country.